 Between 1-3 credits may be earned for supervised research.
 The amount is determined at the end of the semester.
 Each 40 hours of work per semester is worth 1 credit.
 Because a semester is about 13 weeks long, each credit requires about three hours per week on average.
 If the student works regularly during the semester, then three hours a week will yield 1 credit, six hours will yield 2 credits, and nine hours will yield 3 credits.
 Students may, of course, work more some days and weeks than others.

 Over the summer and intersession, students may also earn up to 3 credits adhering to the 40-hours-of-work-equals-1-credit formula.

 While students are not required to keep time sheets of their hours, they should discuss their work schedule with the principal investigators of the lab and come up with a schedule that will allow them to earn the number of credits they wish to earn during the designated time.
 Even if students register for 1-3 credits, the actual number of credits earned is determined at the end of the semester by the lab supervisor.

 All undergraduate research is graded on a satisfactory/unsatisfactory scale.

 Please note: Students can only earn 6 credits per year of research, tutorial, or internship credits.
 The year begins with the summer session.

-Freshman: Freshman that want to register for neuroscience research credit must come to the Program Office (Dunning 434) to register.
-You will need to register for Scientific Communication (AS.080.500) and Neuroscience Research – Freshman (080.XXX) for both the fall and spring semesters.)
+Freshmen that want to register for neuroscience research credit must come to the program office (Dunning 434) to register.
+You will need to register for Scientific Communication (AS.080.500) and Neuroscience Research – Freshman (080.XXX) for both the fall and spring semesters.